Lesson 6: Continuous Integration

 Intro to Continuous Integration

-Building on the concept of automation, Continuous Integration (CI) is the practice of regularly integrating code changes into a shared repository and automatically running tasks and key checks, such as comiling code sand running tests across multiple platforms to catch issues early, verifing code style with linters, building documentation pages from docstrings (structured documentation embedded in the code), etc. This helps maintain code quality and ensures new contributions do not break existing functionality.
+Building on the concept of automation, Continuous Integration (CI) is the practice of regularly integrating code changes into a shared code repository and automatically running tasks and key checks each time this happens (e.g. when changes are merged from development or feature branch into main, or even after each commit).
+This helps maintain code quality and ensures new contributions do not break existing functionality.

-A variety of CI tools and services, like GitHub Actions, GitLab CI, or Jenkins, make it easy to set up automated workflows triggered by code changes.
+A variety of CI services and tools, like GitHub Actions, GitLab CI, or Jenkins, make it easy to set up automated workflows triggered by code changes.

 CI can also be extended into Continuous Delivery (CD), which automates the release or deployment of code to production or staging environments.